 2017, Hogmanay, Scotland.
 It was the beginning of a new chapter.
 A chapter I would like to share with the world in the form of these blogs.
 It has broadened my horizon in a way that I began to think and really believe that I actually can do everything that I dreamed of.
 You only have to make your dreams your goals.

-How this journey lead me to meet a man that changed my perception will be continued in the upcoming blog of G’s McTravels.
+How this journey lead me to another adventure you will read in the next blog of G’s McTravels.

 There is a quote about Hogmanay that I read on that night that made me smile:

 ‘Haste ye back, we love you dearly,